BitcoinDesign/Guide/guide/payments/contacts.md

 Some payment request formats may include an address that can receive payments repeatedly.
 In this case, the address is added to the contact for future use.
 Otherwise, only the payment is linked.

 Invoices may also contain recipient names.
 These can be used to suggest the name for a new contact to the user.
-Names can be spoofed, so they should not be automatically assigned.
+Names can be spoofed, so they should not be automatically assigned without user approval.

 {% include image-gallery.html pages = page.imagesPayInvoice %}

 ### Sending from the home screen

 Initiating a payment can be as simple as entering an amount and tapping a contact that has a re-usable address associated.
-For other contacts, an extra step is needed to manually enter a destination address.
+Otherwise, an extra step is needed to manually enter a destination address.

 {% include image-gallery.html pages = page.imagesHome %}